hashintel/hash/packages/engine/README.md

 >
 > Currently, the easiest way to create a project is by using [HASH Core](https://core.hash.ai).
 In the future, an in-depth description of the expected project structure will be given here instead.

-In order to download and run a simulation from hCore, use `File -> Export Project` (this is available in the toolbar at the top of the page).
-For help in finding or creating, and editing, simulations in hCore, take a look at our [online documentation][docs].
+In order to download and run a simulation from HASH Core, use `File -> Export Project` (this is available in the toolbar at the top of the page).
+For help in finding or creating, and editing, simulations in HASH Core, take a look at our [online documentation][docs].
 Then save and unzip the downloaded project to a location of your choice, for example by

 ```shell
 unzip my-project.zip -d my-hash-project